videolan/x265/doc/reST/cli.rst

 	partitions, in which case a TU split is implied and thus the residual quad-tree begins one layer below the CU quad-tree.

-.. option:: --limit-TU <0|1|2>
+.. option:: --limit-tu <0|1|2>

-	Enables early exit from TU depth recursion.
-It has 2 levels.
+	Enables early exit from TU depth recursion, for inter coded blocks.
 	Level 1 - decides to recurse to next higher depth based on cost comparison of full size TU and split TU.
 	Level 2 - based on first split subTU's depth, limits recursion of other split subTUs.

 	Default: 0